 I enjoyed this film a lot from the beginning to end.
 The concept of an Asian-Canadian girl living a normal life in Toronto until she turns into a red panda one day when her emotions become extreme is very unique.

 This is also the first Pixar film in which the main character breaks the fourth wall, talking directly to viewers.
-This makes me feel like the character is putting me into the movie as if I were another character.
+This makes it stand out from the other films.

 All the film’s characters were likable, even Mei’s mom.
 When she’s first introduced, she feels sorry for Mei, who is coming home late, and offers her some snacks.
 That shows how much she cares about making Mei comfortable.